 Which is basically what I imagine the guestbook at the On Video wake would have read.
 “Never bought one.”
 “Watched part of it at my cousin’s house once.”
 “Got ‘Reel to Real’ instead.”
 “Too much talking.”
 Et cetera.
 On Video, beloved by some, ignored by others, bought by very few.
 It was definitely a much-welcome lifesaver those long Wednesday mornings when I worked a skate shop, but even then I don’t recall watching one more than once or twice, with the possible exception of the half-hour Danny Way love-feast.
 And didn’t ever buy one, even with my mighty 10%-above-cost discount.

-Which is not to say the forward-thinking On series, and their obnoxious magazine ads with the inexplicable giant red dots, served zero purpose aside from running down the Natas-Satan name imbroglio to half-wit sixth graders.
-Fueled by a great abundance of tour footage, in an age when each and every road trip was deemed worthy of its own 411 segment (or a section in the abysmal “Around the World” videos), On got people thinking about the history, personalities and places skateboarding has produced over the past few decades as a subject worthy of serious consideration for your independent documentaries or vanity press books or what have you, at roughly the same time the current incarnation of skateboarding was powdering its collective nose for star turns on ESPN, MTV, and any numbers of theaters near you.
+Which is not to say the forward-thinking On series, and their magazine ads with the inexplicable giant red dots, served zero purpose aside from running down the Natas-Satan name imbroglio to dull-eyed sixth graders.
+Fueled by a great abundance of tour footage, in an age when each and every road trip was deemed worthy of its own 411 segment (or a section in the “Around the World” videos), On got people thinking about the history, personalities and places skateboarding has produced over the past few decades as a subject worthy of serious consideration for your independent documentaries or vanity press books or what have you, at roughly the same time the current incarnation of skateboarding was powdering its collective nose for star turns on ESPN, MTV, and any numbers of theaters near you.

 Frozen in Carbonite lauds On Video, rightly, for parsing the process behind pivotal video parts, people, places in skateboarding, ideas that were picked and expanded upon by the Stacy Peraltas and Epicly Later’ds and various others.
-Interesting, sometimes intriguing, usually at least marginally entertaining.
+Interesting, and usually at least marginally entertaining.
 But when the chips have been counted and so on, to me the process will forever be second to the finished product, burger over bun, the four-point-five second clip rather than the 90 intense minutes it took to climb the fence, pass over the generator and camera bags, patch the cracks and set up the lights.

 Insert here bitter old man comment re: earning it, building character, etc.